Skip to content

 Q4: MuleSoft for 40+ carriers is expensive.
 Justify it.

-Without middleware, GTL maintains 40+ point-to-point Apex integrations across three orgs — the current state costs $4.2M/year in maintenance and incident response.
+Without middleware, GTL maintains 40+ point-to-point Apex integrations across three orgs.
+The current state costs $4.2M/year in maintenance and incident response.
 MuleSoft provides: canonical data model reducing 40 contracts to one, centralized monitoring in a single dashboard, and one-system-API carrier onboarding.
 License cost is ~$300-400K/year against $4.2M in annual savings plus reduced maintenance.
 ROI is clear within year one.

-Q5: What if MuleSoft goes down?
+Q5: What if MuleSoft goes down, and what SLA does CloudHub actually commit to?

-Q6: How do you handle 720,000 daily FrostGuard readings?
+Q6: How do you handle 720,000 daily FrostGuard readings — windowing, dedup, backpressure?

 Q7: EU SAP ECC to S/4HANA upgrade overlaps with migration.
 How?